-You can choose to enter one of two competition categories – the first with connections to Science/Maths/STEM and the second with connections to English/HASS/Geography/Art.
-You’ll find examples of how you might show us further below, as well as some exploration questions to encourage thinking, discussion and research around the topic.
+You can choose from two projects – the first with connections to Science/Maths/STEM and the second with connections to English/HASS/Geography/Art.
+You’ll find examples of how to develop the project further below, as well as some exploration questions (developed by the education team at the State Library of South Australia) to encourage thinking, discussion and research around the topic.

 In 1919, South Australian brothers Ross and Keith Smith – with their trusty mechanics Wally Shiers (SA) and Jim Bennett (Vic) – achieved the first flight across the world from England to Australia.
 International experts say that pioneering flight was as awe-inspiring in its day as man landing on the moon.
 Tell us what you find so inspiring about the epic flight?

 Examples of topics you might explore (or please choose your own):

 Examples of how you might develop your project include, but aren’t limited to…

 Some exploration questions to consider when working on your project…